 OverviewPrint this page

-The International Agency for Research on Cancer (IARC) found no clear association between coffee intake and cancer at any body site and suggested that coffee drinking may actually help reduce the risk of certain cancers, including liver cancer2.
-Meta-analyses have suggested that coffee consumption versus no coffee consumption is associated with up to a 40% risk reduction of liver cancer (although this is a dose-dependent relationship)3-6.
+In 2016, The International Agency for Research on Cancer (IARC) published an assessment of coffee, maté, and very hot beverages1.
+Having reviewed publicly available scientific evidence, the IARC Working Group found no clear association between coffee intake and cancer at any body site and suggested that coffee drinking may actually help reduce the risk of certain cancers, including liver cancer1.

-Research suggests that coffee intake is associated with a reduced risk of cirrhosis7,8, fibrosis9-11, chronic liver disease7-10, 12, and of developing non-alcoholic fatty liver disease7,13-20.
-Research in patients with advanced hepatitis C-related liver disease also suggests that regular, moderate coffee consumption is associated with lower rates of disease progression20-23.
+Research suggests that coffee intake is associated with a reduced risk of cirrhosis6-9, fibrosis8,10,11, chronic liver disease6,10,11, and of developing NAFLD6,12-20.
+Research in patients with advanced hepatitis C-related liver disease also suggests that regular, moderate coffee consumption is associated with lower rates of disease progression22-24.

-Several possible mechanisms are under investigation to help understand whether, and to what extent, caffeine is associated with the inverse association between coffee consumption and these liver diseases: for example, the main primary caffeine metabolite, paraxanthine, appears to suppress the synthesis of CTGF (connective tissue growth factor) via a cascade of control cycles, which subsequently slows down the progression of liver fibrosis, cirrhosis and liver cancer10,24-26.
-Other suggested mechanisms include the anti-carcinogenic effects of cafestol and kahweol27, and possible antiviral effects of chlorogenic acids and caffeic acid15.
+Several possible mechanisms are under investigation to help understand whether, and to what extent, caffeine is associated with the inverse association between coffee consumption and these liver diseases; for example, the main primary caffeine metabolite, paraxanthine, appears to suppress the synthesis of CTGF (connective tissue growth factor) via a cascade of control cycles, which subsequently slows down the progression of liver fibrosis, cirrhosis and liver cancer9,24-26.
+Other suggested mechanisms include the anti-carcinogenic effects of cafestol and kahweol27 and the possible effects of chlorogenic acids in reducing oxidative stress28-30.

 This information is intended for Healthcare professional audiences.